Thiago Vecino

-Thiago Vecino Berriel (born 25 February 1999) is a Uruguayan professional footballer who plays as a forward for Russian Premier League club Pari Nizhny Novgorod, on loan from Argentine Primera División club Vélez Sarsfield.
+Thiago Vecino Berriel (born 25 February 1999) is a Uruguayan professional footballer who plays as a forward for Chilean club O'Higgins.
+He also holds Italian citizenship.

 Club career

 An academy graduate of Nacional, Vecino played an important part in his team's triumph at 2018 U-20 Copa Libertadores.
 He scored three goals from five matches in the tournament, including a brace against Sport Huancayo.

 Vecino made his professional debut for Nacional on 17 August 2019, in a 1–1 draw against River Plate Montevideo.
 He played whole 90 minutes in the match and scored his team's only goal.

 In the second half of 2024, Vecino moved to Chile and joined Huachipato on loan from Vélez Sarsfield on a one-year deal.

 On 4 February 2025, Vecino moved on loan to Pari Nizhny Novgorod in Russia until the end of 2025, with an option to buy.
+On 1 December 2025, Vecino left Pari Nizhny Novgorod as his loan expired.

+Ended his contract with Vélez Sarsfield, Vecino returned to Chile and joined O'Higgins on 24 January 2026.